luckyp71/cash-deposit/README.md

 <p>7.
 Web service receive response data from DB and pass data to the frontend.</p>

 <h4>Bank Officer:</h4>
 <p>1.
-Bank officer accesses website via browser to get the transaction history of the related customer</p>
+Bank officer accesses website via browser to get the transaction history of all customers or the related customer only</p>
 <p>2.
 Web browser makes request to the frontend app (Angular 6)</p>
 <p>3.
 Frontend app makes request to the backend (Golang) by invoking the backend's RESTful web service</p>
 <p>4.
 Web service send request to DB</p>